How Does An Interest Rate Apply To Your Potentials?

 When we work with clients on recovery matters, we are acting as their collections lawyer, however, that does not prevent us from recommending certain provisions that should be included in their contracts or modifications to their internal processes that should be made to maximize revenues.

 For How Long Is A Judgment Enforceable After It Is Entered By The Court?

 Judgments don’t last forever, unless you take action to make sure they are timely renewed.
 In California, a judgment is initially enforceable for ten years and can be renewed for successive ten-year periods, however, you cannot let the ten-year period run before renewing.
 If you do so, it is too late and the judgment is no longer enforceable.
 Additionally, any liens that were filed or recorded would also be void.

-We obviously hope not to be working on uncollected judgments close to the ten-year mark, but clients often approach us with these situations from time to time..
-We therefore advise clients to renew their judgments well before the ten-year mark rather than filing an application to renew with days or weeks to spare.
+We obviously hope not to be working on uncollected judgments close to the 10-year mark, but clients often approach us with these situations from time to time.
+We, therefore, advise clients to renew their judgments well before the ten-year mark rather than filing an application to renew with days or weeks to spare.

 When it comes to a corporation or LLC, essentially all property it has is generally subject to enforcement, unless a prior lien on the businesses’ property has been perfected.
 Sole proprietorships can utilize the same exemptions as an individual debtor (see below).

 For example, if a debtor received a bank loan and the bank filed a lien against all of the debtor’s assets, we may not be able to seize property that is subject to the bank’s lien.
 Generally, though, we can seize funds in a debtor’s bank account. .
 In these situations, we can run a UCC-1 search before or after suit is filed to determine what, if any, liens exist against the business.
 If we determine that all the assets of a business have a lien and there are limited funds in a bank account, we will counsel our client on the potential risks of moving forward with the legal process given that the debt may be uncollectible.